lcdcustodio/ball-tracking-with-OpenCV/README.md

 # Ball Tracking With OpenCV
 ### detects and tracks ball in the video based on its color

 Amazing simple ball tracker based on its color.
-(Used green color in this project)

 ## **Key Points**